 Manila, Philippines - International and local journalists' groups have strongly condemned online threats made by alleged pro-government supporters to at least two female journalists in the Philippines, urging President Rodrigo Duterte to launch an investigation and penalise the perpetrators.

-The two Manila-based journalist became targets of social media attacks in recent days, receiving threats of rape and harm to them and their families.
+Freelance journalist Gretchen Malalad and Al Jazeera correspondent Jamela Alindogan became targets of social media attacks in recent days, receiving threats of rape and harm to them and their families.

 The International Federation of Journalists (IFJ) and the National Union of Journalists of the Philippines (NUJP) on Tuesday called on Martin Andanar, Duterte's senior spokesperson, to investigate the threats under a special government body, announced by Duterte in July to investigate media killings in the country.